x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-dynamic-distribution-groups/view-group-members.md

 # View members of a dynamic distribution group in Exchange Online

-Use Exchange Online PowerShell to view the list of recipients for a dynamic distribution group.
-You can't view members of a DDG in the Exchange admin center (EAC).
+Use Exchange Online PowerShell to view the list of recipients for a Dynamic Distribution group (DDG).
+You can't view members of a dynamic distribution in the Exchange admin center (EAC).

-To view the members of a Dynamic Distribution group (DDG), replace \<DDGIdentity\> with the name, alias, or email address of the DDG and run the following command in [Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell).
+To view the members of a DDG, replace \<DDGIdentity\> with the name, alias, or email address of the DDG and run the following command in [Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell).
 The command returns the calculated list of members that's stored on the dynamic distribution group object.

 ```PowerShell
 Get-DynamicDistributionGroupMember -Identity <DDGIdentity>